Design rules for controlling active topological defects: Controlling isolated active defects

-Linearity of Eq.~\ref{u} and the form of the active stress $\vec{\sigma}^a$ then prescribe a simple rule (see SI for proof): for an activity profile with local spatial symmetry $s_\alpha$ and a defect with symmetry $s_\nu$, compute the difference $\Delta s=s_\alpha-s_\nu$.
-If $|\Delta s|=1$, the defect can self-propel and translate (${\bf u}_0\neq {\bf 0}$) and if $\Delta s=0$, the defect can rotate ($\omega_0\neq 0$), see Fig.~\ref{fig1}C. All other values of $\Delta s$ leave the defect unaffected.
-For complex activity patterns of indefinite symmetry, there always exists a unique linear decomposition over a basis of polynomials with definite symmetry indices (see SI for proof) and the previous arguments apply again.
+To obtain a finite defect velocity or vorticity ($\b{u}_0,\omega_0\neq 0$), the angle average (zeroth angular moment) of the respective fields must be nonvanishing.
+Linearity of Eq.~\ref{u} and the form of the active stress $\vec{\sigma}^a$ then prescribe a simple selection rule (see Theorem~3.1 in SI for proof): for a defect with symmetry $s$ subjected to an $n$-fold symmetric activity profile (only $\tilde{\alpha}_{\pm n}\neq 0$), a necessary condition for self-propulsion ($\b{u}_0\neq 0$) is $|s-n|=1$, and for self-rotation ($\omega_0\neq 0$) is $|s-n|=0$ (see Fig.~\ref{fig1}C).
 While symmetry dictates the existence (or not) of local active flow, its specific form and direction depend on details of the activity pattern and defect orientation.
-An explicit calculation of ${\bf u}_0$, $\omega_0$ for $\pm 1/2$ defects yields (see SI for details)
+An explicit calculation of $\b{u}_0$, $\omega_0$ for $\pm 1/2$ defects in a smoothly varying activity profile yields (see SI for details)